 So, if you’re not already providing your managers with the training, knowledge, and support to be able to give their direct reports constructive feedback, you need to be.

-Here are four steps managers can take to develop this skill:
+Here are five steps managers can take to develop this skill:

 Impromptu conversations around poor performance can cause anxiety amongst employees and even put them on the defensive.
 Moreover, it can also make the conversation a bigger deal than it needs to be.